-non-letter 2 I 23 R 40
+nc n- -10 eti tei 2 I 26 R 46

-A2 J • 29 43

-Вб 29 45
+2 33 49

+В 7 K 33 Т 52

-C L 29 U 48
+С 10 L 33 U 55

-D М 30 V 49
+D 14 M 35 V 57

-Е 16 Ν 33 W 49

-F 36 50
+E 18 N 39 W 57

+F 20 0 42 Х 59

-G 20 37 Y 51
+G 22 Ρ 43 Y 60

-Н Q • • • • • • • 40 Ζ • • • • • • • 51
+Η • 23 Q • • 46 Z • 60

-References
+References 61

-Security Considerations

-Authors' Addresses • • • • · · • • • • • • • • · · · • · · 53
+Security Considerations • • • • • • • • • • • • • • • • • 62

+ΕĊ lit .0 r's 3 A Add dre 28 s 62

+Glossary

+10Base2

+A physical layer communications specification for 10Mbps, baseband data transmission over a coaxial cable (Thinnet) with a maximum cable segment length of 200 meters.

+10Base5

+A physical layer communications specification for 10Mbps, baseband data transmission over a coaxial cable (Thicknet) with a maximum cable segment length of 500 meters.

+10BaseF

+A physical layer communications specification for 10Mbps, baseband data transmission over a fiber-optic cable.

+10BaseT

+A physical layer communications specification for 10Mbps, baseband data transmission over a twisted-pair copper wire.

-Glossary 10BaseT A variant of Ethernet which allows stations to be attached via twisted pair cable.
-See also: Ethernet, twisted pair.
-802.x The set of IEEE standards for the definition of LAN protocols.
+The set of IEEE standards for the definition of LAN protocols.
 See also: IEEE.

-822 See: RFC 822 :-) This odd symbol is one of the ways a person can portray "mood" in the very flat medium of computers -- by using "smiley faces".
+See: RFC 822

+This odd symbol is one of the ways a person can portray "mood" in the very flat medium of computers-by using "smiley faces".
 This is "metacommunication", and there are literally hundreds of such symbols, from the obvious to the obscure.
 This particular example expresses "happiness".
 Don't see it?
 Tilt your head to the left 90 degrees.
 Smiles are also used to denote sarcasm.
+[Source: ZEN]

+abstract syntax

-[Source: ZEN] abstract syntax A description of a data structure that is independent of machineoriented structures and encodings.
-[Source: RFC1208] Abstract Syntax Notation One (ASN.1) The language used by the OSI protocols for describing abstract syntax.
+A description of a data structure that is independent of machine-oriented structures and encodings.

+Abstract Syntax Notation One (ASN.1)

+The language used by the OSI protocols for describing abstract syntax.
 This language is also used to encode SNMP packets.
 ASN.1 is defined in ISO documents 8824.2 and 8825.2.
 See also: Basic Encoding Rules.

-Acceptable Use Policy (AUP) Many transit networks have policies which restrict the use to which the network may be put.
-A well known example is NSFNET's AUP which does not allow commercial use.
+Acceptable Use Policy (AUP)

+Many transit networks have policies which restrict the use to which the network may be put.
+For example, some networks may only be used for non-commercial purposes.
+Some AUPs limit the type of material which can be made available to the public (e.g., pornographic material).
 Enforcement of AUPs varies with the network.
+See also: netiquette.

-See also: National Science Foundation.
-Access Control List (ACL) Most network security systems operate by allowing selective use of services.
+Access Control List (ACL)

+Most network security systems operate by allowing selective use of services.
 An Access Control List is the usual means by which access to, and denial of, services is controlled.
 It is simply a list of the services available, each with a list of the hosts permitted to use the service.

+ACK

+See: Acknowledgment

+acknowledgment (ACK)

-ACK See: Acknowledgment acknowledgment (ACK) A type of message sent to indicate that a block of data arrived at its destination without error.
+A type of message sent to indicate that a block of data arrived at its destination without error.
 See also: Negative Acknowledgement.
+[Source: NNSC]

+ACL

-[Source: NNSC] ACL See: Access Control List address
+See: Access Control List